ronaldcotton/deepdream/README.md

 # DeepDream

-This is an implementation of DeepDream from the Hackernoon article [Deep Dream with TensorFlow: A Practical guide to build your first Deep Dream Experience](https://hackernoon.com/deep-dream-with-tensorflow-a-practical-guide-to-build-your-first-deep-dream-experience-f91df601f479).
+This is direct DeepDream implementation from the Hackernoon article [Deep Dream with TensorFlow: A Practical guide to build your first Deep Dream Experience](https://hackernoon.com/deep-dream-with-tensorflow-a-practical-guide-to-build-your-first-deep-dream-experience-f91df601f479) by Magnus Erik Hvass Pedersen.
+This is the code from his [Tensorflow Tutorial #14 - Deepdream](https://github.com/Hvass-Labs/TensorFlow-Tutorials/blob/master/14_DeepDream.ipynb) Jupyter Notebook.

 ## Table of Contents